 Therapy isn’t just for people who are struggling with instability or people who have a diagnosable mental illness.
 Going to therapy is about wanting to become the best version of yourself, accomplishing goals, and improving relationships (even making new ones).
 Check out this article on “Everyday Reasons to Go to Therapy.”

 A good therapist will listen to your concerns and help you figure out a plan to help you achieve your goals.
 If your goal is to make new friends, your therapist can help you understand why you’re having a difficult time in the first place, build self-confidence, and reduce social anxiety and isolation.
 You don’t have to have mental illness to go to therapy, you just have to have a desire to start taking control of and improving your life!
-Dr. Heather Violante offers teletherapy to those living in Florida and New York.
+Dr. Heather Violante offers teletherapy to adults living in Florida and New York, as well as all PsyPact enrolled states (listed below).
 Contact her today and start living the life you want.